Descanonge/neba/docs/source/data/usage.rst

 ====================

 Users will typically only need to use existing modules, possibly redefining some of their methods, but in the case more dramatic changes are necessary, here are more details on the module system.

 All modules inherit from abstract classes that define their API.
-Note that they are not defined through the :external+python:mod:`abc` module, and thus will not raise if instantiated.
+Note that they are not defined through the :external+python:mod:`abc` module, and thus will not raise if methods lack an implementation.
 These classes are more guidelines than strict protocols.

 .. admonition:: For developers

     Nevertheless it is advised to keep a common signature for module subclasses, relying on keyword arguments if necessary.
-This helps ensure inter-operability between module and easy substitution of modules types.
+This helps ensure inter-operability between modules and easy substitution of module types.

-To add more modules types, the correspondence between the attribute containing the module instance and the one containing the module type must be indicated in the mapping :attr:`~.Dataset._modules_attributes`.
+To add more modules types, the correspondence between the attribute containing the module instance and the one containing the module type must be indicated in the mapping :attr:`~.DataInterface._modules_attributes`.

 .. note::

    The parameters module is instantiated first.
 Other modules are instantiated in the order of that mapping.
 Modules are then setup in the same order.

-Datasets are initialized with an optional argument giving the parameters, and additional keyword arguments.
+Interfaces are initialized with an optional argument giving the parameters, and additional keyword arguments.
 All modules are instantiated with the same arguments.
-Their :attr:`~.Module.dm` attribute is set to the containing dataset.
+Their :attr:`~.Module.di` attribute is set to the parent interface.
 Once they are all instantiated, they are setup using the :meth:`.Module.setup` method.
 This allow to be (mostly) sure that all other module exist if there is need for interplay.